 I firmly believe in asking the right questions – so I ask a lot of them, hoping that by temporarily forgetting about looking stupid I’ll find the right ones and get to the answers.
 And then we can write them up and get them to the people that need them.

 Shazade Jameson’s interdisciplinary research has focused on how data becomes knowledge, and the implications for privacy and [urban] governance worldwide.
 With a background in global development, integrated sustainability, and psychology, her focus is on how to incorporate different disciplines and ways of working for effectiveness, efficiency and ethics.
 She’s curious about how regulation drives incentives for ethical development and the balance between flexibility and structure in systemic change.

-Shazade is currently a doctoral researcher at the Tilburg Institute of Law and Technology, working on Data Justice with Dr. Taylor.
+Shazade is currently a doctoral researcher at the Tilburg Institute of Law, Technology and Society, working on Data Justice with Dr. Taylor.
 Previously she worked as a consulting researcher for civil society organisations, including the Digital Enlightenment Forum.
 She holds an MSc. in International Development Studies from the University of Amsterdam, NL, and a BSc. in Psychology from the University of Sussex, UK.